Fitness and nutrition

 - Massage therapy.

-TI cafeterias conduct and provide nutritional analysis of healthy items, as well as healthy eating tip sheets.
+Our cafeterias conduct and provide nutritional analysis of healthy items and distribute healthy-eating tip sheets.
 To build employee awareness of healthy food choices, our Color Matters campaign labels food according to its nutritional value: green indicates good, yellow indicates satisfactory and red indicates poor.
 Many cafeterias serve hormone-free and antibiotic-free meats.
+Gluten-free choices are also available by request.